jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/accuracy_dimension.md

 Implementing a combination of these metrics and checks will provide a comprehensive approach to ensuring the accuracy of data across your data infrastructure.
 It's important to tailor these metrics to the specific characteristics of your data and the business context in which it's used.
 Regular review and adjustment of these metrics will ensure they remain effective and relevant as your data environment evolves.

-## Accuracy Metrics Examples
+## Accuracy Metrics
 To measure accuracy, data teams employ various metrics and techniques, often tailored to the specific type of data and its intended use.
 Here are some examples of how accuracy can be measured throughout the data infrastructure:

 ### Data Sources (Operational Data) - Error Rate
 \\[ Error \ Rate = \frac{Number\ of \ Incorrect \ Records}{Total \ Number \ of \ Records} \times 100 \\]

-The *Error Rate* metric assesses the error rate in operational data by comparing recorded data values against verified true values (from trusted sources or manual verification).
+**Application**: Assess the error rate in operational data by comparing recorded data values against verified true values (from trusted sources or manual verification).
 Some common uses of this metric are:

 * **Financial Services**:
   Banks and financial institutions use the error rate metric to monitor the accuracy of transactional data.
 High error rates in financial transactions can lead to significant financial loss and regulatory compliance issues.